William Pennington

 William Pennington (May 4, 1796 – February 16, 1862) was an American politician and lawyer.
 He was the 13th governor of New Jersey from 1837 to 1843.
-He served one term in the United States House of Representatives, during which he served as Speaker of the House from 1860 to 1861.
+He served one term in the United States House of Representatives, during which he served as the first Republican Speaker of the House from 1860 to 1861.

 Early life and education

 Born in Newark, New Jersey, he graduated from the College of New Jersey (now Princeton University) in 1813 and then studied law with Theodore Frelinghuysen.
 He was admitted to the bar in 1817 and served as a clerk of the United States District Court for the District of New Jersey (where his father was a judge) from 1817 to 1826.
 His father, William Sanford Pennington was a Revolutionary War veteran and was himself Governor of New Jersey from 1813 to 1815 before President Madison appointed him as a federal judge.

 Governor of New Jersey

 As a member of the Whig party, he was elected to the New Jersey General Assembly in 1828 and then was elected Governor of New Jersey annually from 1837 to 1843.
 His tenure as governor was marked by the "Broad Seal War" controversy.
 Following a disputed election for Congressional Representatives in New Jersey, Pennington certified the election of five Whig candidates while five Democrats were certified by the Democratic Secretary of State.
 After a lengthy dispute, the Democrats were eventually seated.